consistent-milk12/docs-md/generated_docs/cargo_docs_md/error/index.md

   This indicates an invalid progress bar template string.
   Since templates are compile-time constants, this error typically indicates a programming error.

+- **`SourceLocator`**

+  Failed to locate crate source in the Cargo registry.

+  This occurs when:
+  - The crate is not downloaded in ~/.cargo/registry/src/
+  - The specified version doesn't exist
+  - The registry path is misconfigured

+- **`SourceParser`**

+  Failed to parse Rust source code with syn.

+  This occurs when:
+  - The source file contains invalid Rust syntax
+  - The file cannot be read
+  - Module resolution fails

+- **`SourceCollector`**

+  Failed to collect dependency sources.

+  This occurs when:
+  - Cargo metadata cannot be loaded
+  - The registry path doesn't exist
+  - File copy operations fail
+  - Too many .source_* directories exist

 #### Trait Implementations